Sharadhi6504/Hostel-and-Transport-Management-of-College-EPR/README.md

+git config --global user.email "you@example.com"
-# College ERP — Hostel & Transport Management
+git config --global user.name "Your Name"# College ERP — Hostel & Transport Management

 Lightweight college ERP implemented in Python + SQLite.
 It started as a CLI and now includes a Flask web UI demo.
 The project focuses on hostel and transport administration and a simple student-facing profile/notifications experience.